 If you breach any condition of the class licence (for example, operating on a frequency not mentioned in the class licence, or using an emergency channel for non-emergency purposes) you are no longer authorised under the class licence and may be liable for prosecution. [emphasis added]

-In January 2007 ACREM sought information from the ACMA on the current penalties for misuse of the emergency channels.
+In January 2018 ACREM obtained updated information on the penalties.
 The response from the ACMA advises that the following penalties can apply:

 - For misuse of the emergency channels such as using for non-emergency purposes, or for any other use contrary to the conditions of the Class Licence, the operator can be prosecuted for operating without a licence, as indicated above.
 Maximum penalty is 2 years imprisonment, or a fine of up to $315,000.
-Alternatively under s315 of the Act the ACMA can issue an infringement notice for a breach of s46 or s47 for an amount of $220 for minor offences.
+Alternatively under s315 of the Act the ACMA can issue an infringement notice for a breach of s46 or s47 for an amount of $420 for minor offences.